joelclermont/kendo-docs/api/framework/datasource.md

       }
     }

+#### Example: Aggregates As a String

+    schema: {
+        aggregates: "aggregates" // aggregate results are returned in the "aggregates" field of the response }

+#### Example: Aggregates As a Function

+    schema: {
+        aggregates: function(response) {
+            return response.aggregates;
+        }
+    }

-### schema.data `Function`
+### schema.data `Function|String`

-Returns the deserialized data as array.
+Specifies the field from the response which contains the data items.
+If set to a function - the function will be called to return the data items for the current response.

+#### Returns

+An `Array` which contains the data items from the response.

+#### Example: Data As a String

+    schema: {
+        data: "items" // data items are returned in the "items" field of the response }

+#### Example: Data As a Function

+    schema: {
+        data: function(response) {
+            return response.items;
+        }
+    }

-### schema.groups `Function`
+### schema.groups `Function|String`

+Specifies the field from the response which contains the groups.
+If set to a function - the function will be called to return the groups for the current response.

-Used instead of data function if remote grouping operation is executed.
+Used instead of the `schema.data` setting if remote grouping operation is executed.

- Returns the deserialized data as array.
-Result should have the following format:
+The result should have the following format:

-#### Example

     [{
       aggregates: {